 eCheck is a type of online payment option in which funds are electronically withdrawn from your checking account and transferred into the payee’s checking account.
 It’s been in operation for around twenty years and is accepted by a good number of online casinos in Canada.
 The transfer takes place over the EFT Network.

 The EFT (Electronic Funds Transfer) Network is the Canadian equivalent of America’s ACH Network.
 It’s basically an automated clearing house (hence the US abbreviation) for the transfer of funds electronically.
-As such, the EFT process online casino, merchant/consumer and business transactions.
+As such, the EFT process real money online casinos, merchant/consumer and business transactions.

 Using eCheck to deposit funds into your casino account is pretty straightforward.
 First of all, we’ll assume that you’ve at least got yourself a basic bank account.
 If this is the case, you then need to find an operator that’s deserving of your money and accepts eCheck deposits.
 Then register an account.
 From here, go the payments/banking page and select eCheck as your chosen method of deposit.
 You should then input your account details with the routing number as well as the amount you’d like to spend.
 Hit submit to complete the transaction and verify the process.
 If all goes to plan and you’ve got sufficient funds in your account, you’ll be able to get your hands on your funds within a matter of…days.
 Yep, not seconds. eCheck is sadly not an instant casino deposit option.